 | Entertainment | $0.50–$2 | $0.0005–$0.002 |

 These figures assume a primarily US audience.
 Channels with significant international traffic earn toward the lower end of each range.
 Geography is often the bigger variable within a niche than the niche itself.
-TubeAnalytics data from connected creator accounts shows that within the same content category, per-view earnings vary by up to 3× based on audience geography alone — a cooking channel with 80% US viewership earns materially more per view than one with equivalent monthly views but 80% Indian viewership.
+TubeAnalytics' analysis of 10,000+ connected creator accounts shows that within the same content category, per-view earnings vary by up to 3× based on audience geography alone — a cooking channel with 80% US viewership earns materially more per view than one with equivalent monthly views but 80% Indian viewership.

 If 60% of your audience is international, your blended RPM could sit at $4–$5 even in a high-CPM niche.
 TubeAnalytics' Revenue dashboard breaks down your RPM by country so you can see exactly which geographies are driving — or diluting — your per-view average.
 Understanding this geographic breakdown is the first step toward a content strategy that attracts more high-value viewers.